 El Niño is coming, see you between May and August 2026

-The European Center for Medium-Range Weather Forecasts leaves no room for doubt, El Niño will develop from summer 2026.
-Climate models all converge towards the same timetable with a transition to neutral conditions in February-March 2026, followed by a development of El Niño between May and August 2026.
+The European Center for Medium-Range Weather Forecasts leaves no doubt: El Niño will develop in summer 2026.
+Climate models all converge towards the same timetable with a transition to neutral conditions in February-March 2026, followed by the development of El Niño between May and August 2026.
 The probability exceeds 60% for autumn 2026, with a peak expected during winter 2026-2027.

 This speed of transition worries climatologists.
-The current La Niña phase, although established since November 2025, is already showing signs of weakness and should completely disappear before March.
+The current La Niña phase, although it has been established since November 2025, is already showing signs of weakening and should completely disappear before March.

 2027, the year of all records

 If 2026 already promises to be very hot with around 1.4°C above pre-industrial levels, it is especially 2027 that makes scientists tremble.
-Kevin Trenberth, distinguished researcher at the National Center of Atmospheric Research, recalls a crucial phenomenon, global temperatures peak about three months after the peak of El Niño.
+Kevin Trenberth, a distinguished researcher at the National Center for Atmospheric Research, recalls a crucial phenomenon: global temperatures peak about three months after El Niño’s peak.

-With an El Niño reaching its maximum during the winter of 2026-2027, extreme heat will therefore be felt in the spring and especially during the summer of 2027.
+With an El Niño reaching its peak during the winter of 2026-2027, extreme heat will be felt in spring and especially during the summer of 2027.
 Climatologist Zeke Hausfather anticipates that this year will be “considerably warmer” than 2026, with the potential to set a new absolute record, even surpassing the 2024 peak.

-A climatic staircase from which we never come down
+A climactic staircase from which we never come down

-US Department of Defense meteorologist Eric Webb uses a metaphor where he compares climate change to an ascending staircase.
-Due to the continued increase in greenhouse gases, the climate system fails to dissipate the heat released by one El Niño before the next one occurs and pushes the base temperature even higher.
+US Department of Defense meteorologist Eric Webb uses a metaphor, comparing climate change to an ascending staircase.
+Due to the continued increase in greenhouse gases, the climate system fails to dissipate the heat released by one El Niño before the next occurs, pushing the base temperature even higher.

 This mechanism explains why each new El Niño cycle systematically beats the records of the previous one.
 The 2023-2024 period had already shown the devastating power of this combination of El Niño and anthropogenic global warming, making 2024 the hottest year on record.
 But this record is likely to be short-lived.